PowerDMARC

 What is TLS-RPT?

-TLS-RPT stands for Transport Layer Security Reporting.
-It is a standard for reporting email delivery issues that occur when an email isn’t encrypted with TLS.
+TLS-RPT (Transport Layer Security Reporting) is a standard for reporting email delivery issues when an email isn’t encrypted with TLS.
 Its importance in email authentication goes hand in hand with the reason for enabling TLS encryption for emails.

 TLS encryption ensures that every email sent to you gets delivered securely.
 In case the connection is not secure, many a times emails may fail to get delivered.
 TLS-RPT makes it possible for domain owners to monitor email delivery and connection failures.
 The reports may contain information on: